Get £7,500 off your heat pump installation with the BUS grant

 Cost efficiencyMore efficient than closed loop systemsLess cost-efficient than open loop systemsLess cost-efficient than open loop systems

 Ground source heat pumps are one of the most cost-efficient renewable energy systems, and their installation process is not extremely difficult, either.
-However, there are some obstacles that can make or break your energy efficiency ambitions with a ground source heat pump installation.
+However, some obstacles can make or break your energy efficiency ambitions with a ground source heat pump installation.

 Therefore, the following steps explain ground source heat pump installation: